 This campaign will be visible on Greenpeace's social media channels, as this year’s World Economic Forum kicks off which attracts droves of private jet flights.

 This professional campaign titled 'We live on the same planet, but not in the same world' was published in France in January, 2023.
 It was created for the brand: Greenpeace, by ad agency: TBWA\Paris.
-This Integrated and Print media campaign is related to the Public Interest, NGO industry and contains 3 media assets.
-It was submitted 2 months ago.
+This Integrated and Print media campaign is related to the Public Interest industry and contains 3 media assets.
+It was submitted about 1 year ago.

 Client : Greenpeace